roos/bsc/README.md

-# bsc
+# INFORMATION
 This repository contains the thesis for obtaining the Bachelor of Science.
 Topic: "...".

-(Doc. in GERMAN)
+**The complete documentation is in German!**

+## Ordnerstruktur

+## Linkliste